 The Lando is thankfully fitted with an easily accessible water filtration tank available to everyone on the trip.
 This provides almost unlimited clean water whenever the vehicle is stationary, and is topped up regularly by the CEOs.
 This not only made sure we were all kept hydrated and had easy access to clean drinking water, but it also helped make the whole trip more sustainable by cutting down on plastic waste.
 Instead of buying and refilling plastic bottles, bring your own BPA-free refillable bottle with you to Africa.

 To support this, we also recommend investing in a reliable water filtration bottle for those times when you're away from the truck so you can simply fill up from the tap and go.
-The Lifestraw and Water-to-Go bottles (use the code 'ADR 15' to nab a 15% discount on the latter) are excellent for this sort of adventure.
+The Water-to-Go and Grayl Ultralight bottles are excellent for this sort of adventure.
 Also, bring a canvas tote bag for shopping instead of using plastic bags (which are actually banned in Kenya).

 Not sure why cutting down on plastic waste on your travels is so important?
 Take a look at this article.

 If you're going to get frisky - play it safe

 We shouldn't need to tell you this, but HIV is a very real concern here.
 And whilst the AIDS epidemic is improving in Africa, there are several countries where it still is just that - an epidemic.
 We're not saying don't have fun.
 We're all adults and when boozy nights overseas are involved, things can happen with a local, a traveller or a fellow adventurer on your tour.